JonBMay/Italy-Quake-Map/README.md

 # Italy-Quake-Maps

+The package is also avaiable at: https://zenodo.org/record/5840814, any use of this package from either source should be cited with the following DOI: 10.5281/zenodo.5840814

 ## Citations
 The file contained inside the directory 'Epicenter' was produced and released by INGV with the following notes: